-If you have scheduled your child for a Telehealth appointment (due to our COVID-19 office closure), we ask that you, the parent/caregiver be physically present and available during your child’s scheduled session.
+If you have scheduled your child for a Telehealth appointment, we ask that you, the parent/caregiver be physically present and available during your child’s scheduled session.
 Our therapists would like you to check in at the start of the appointment to make sure your child’s session is setup properly (confidential space, good internet connection, visibility of the therapist, materials for therapy if engaging in art or play therapy, etc).
 Your involvement and participation in your child’s therapy is vital to the success of your child’s treatment.

 What is the cost?

 If you chose not to use insurance or are unable to use insurance, we bill at an hourly fee.
 We do collect out-of-pocket payments after each session rather than billing our clients.

 What is your cancelation policy?